-By the year 2020, the law will prohibit the manufacture or importation of r22 refrigerant in the United States.
+As of January 1, 2020, the law prohibits the manufacture or importation of r22 refrigerant in the United States.

 Generally, older systems tend to have this refrigerant.
 Therefore, many r22 systems should be close to the end of their lifespan anyhow.
-Sensible owners will want to invest in a new air conditioner as soon as possible.
+Sensible owners will want to invest in a new air conditioner rather than repairing it.
 However, this is easier said than done.
 Other options may seem appealing.
-You will need to decide whether retrofitting your air conditioner with an r22 replacement or should you have it completely replaced.
+You will need to decide whether you want to retrofit your air conditioner with an r22 replacement or if you should you have it completely replaced.

 R22 Replacement: Why Is The Government Phasing Out R-22?

-It’s essential that we start by discussing why the government is phasing out the previously popular R-22 refrigerant before anything else.
+It’s essential that we start by discussing why the government phased out the previously popular R-22 refrigerant before anything else.
 This refrigerant contains HCFCs, hydrochlorofluorocarbons in full.
 These compounds are quite damaging to the environment even though they have excellent refrigerating properties.
 According to research findings, the ozone layer has suffered from a significant amount of damage as a result of these and other ozone-depleting compounds.
-If this damage does not cease immediately, we will be left to suffer the harmful effects of exposure to ultraviolet (UV) rays.
+If this damage did not cease, we will be left to suffer the harmful effects of exposure to ultraviolet (UV) rays.
 Manufacturers and the authorities, fortunately, paid attention.
-This problem led to the development of a variety of R-22 replacements and alternatives in the form of HCFC free products and new r22 refrigerant replacements.
+This problem led to the development of a variety of R-22 replacements and alternatives in the form of HCFC-free products and new r22 refrigerant replacements.

 What This R22 Ban Means For Pennsylvania HVAC System Owners

-Should you need this refrigerant in the future and you own a cooling system that uses R-22, you will not be able to buy it anymore.
-For instance, if your air conditioner a refrigerant leak, you will need to recharge the system.
-Until the end of the year, you will have to pay a huge price for an R-22 refrigerant top off.
-Furthermore, making an economical choice will force you to replace your air conditioning system after the Jan 2020 deadline.
+Should you need this refrigerant in the future and you own a cooling system that uses R-22, you will have to pay a huge price for an R-22 refrigerant top off.
+In many cases, a top-off can cost you almost half of a new AC unit.
+Therefore, making an economical choice will force you to replace your air conditioning system.

 It is worth pointing out that the efficiency and performance of older units that are still in operation are much lower.
 This aspect means that an old air conditioner needs to work harder, consuming more electricity to achieve the desired results.
 Obviously, this decrease is efficiency leads to higher energy costs.
 With time, the unit will no longer deliver the necessary cooling effect as its performance continues to decrease.

-From a financial point of view, for the remainder of the period that R-22 continues to be available, r22 refrigerant prices will continue to rise as dictated by the forces of demand and supply.
+From a financial point of view, even though R-22 continues to be available, r22 refrigerant prices will continue to rise as dictated by the forces of demand and supply.
 Owners of older cooling systems will pay astronomical prices if their air conditioner has a refrigerant leak.
-The upcoming r22 ban has made manufacturers reluctant to manufacture more R-22.
+Even before the final deadline of the r22 ban took place, manufacturers were reluctant to manufacture more R-22.
 They are more interested in moving on to the production of new refrigerants while selling their remaining stock of R-22.
 However, it is not all doom and gloom for homeowners.
 Those interested in having their existing systems replaced with newer and more eco-friendly systems can take advantage of the available benefits, rebates, and tax credits.
 Be sure to talk to the HVAC experts at R.F.
 Ohl to find out more information.

 Alternatives For The Outgoing R-22 Refrigerant: R-410A Among Other R22 Replacements